 Through bespoke, semi-custom and stock carpet options, we can deliver a specification that meets a design brief and performance expectation within budget.
 Our sales and design teams are experienced in working with all sizes of business to ensure a first-rate carpet specification, as demonstrated by our record of projects that range from five-star, boutique and country house hotels through to public houses, theatres and conference venues.

-For a brochure or samples, contact Wilton Carpets Commercial on 01722 746000 or email@example.com.
+For a brochure or samples, or to speak with one of our carpet experts, contact Wilton Carpets on 01722 746000 or email@example.com.